christianhelle/appcenterextensions/README.md

     anonymizeAppCenterUser: true);
 ```

 The reason for the `async` API here is because `anonymizeAppCenterUser` internally relies on an `async` API.
-The synchronize API's for starting AppCenter are non-blocking methods that do a fire-and-forget call to `StartAsync(string,bool)`.
+The synchronous API's for starting AppCenter are non-blocking methods that do a fire-and-forget call to `StartAsync(string,bool)`.

 ## Anonymous User Information